 Can I use gluten-free flour?

-To make these gluten-free, use cup-for-cup gluten free flour blend and certified gluten-free rolled oats.
+To make these gluten-free, use cup-for-cup gluten free flour blend.

 How can I add veggies?